Skip to Content

 2. Click Reset MFA and confirm.

-3. The member’s TOTP factor and any unused recovery codes are deleted immediately.
+3. The member’s authenticator app and any unused recovery codes are deleted immediately.
 Their password is not changed.

-4. The next time they sign in, Rebased takes them to the MFA setup screen to enrol a fresh authenticator.
+4. The next time they sign in, Rebased takes them to the account security setup screen to enrol a fresh security method.

 Guardrails: